Build to Think: A Roadmap for Helping Individuals and Teams Get Unstuck

 3. Select one where you’re feeling stuck, and share a story with your partner about a time when this challenge felt particularly thorny.

-7. Decide – Share your idea with your partner and decide whether and how to make it happen.
+7. Decide.
+Share your idea with your partner and decide whether and how to make it happen.
+If you found something that could have energy or work, jot down the next steps.
+Who should you talk to?
+What should you make next?
+When can it happen?

 That’s a tiny glimpse into visual communication and prototyping.
 We like thinking this way around Ei and think your employees will, too.

 We invite you to try out our Build to Think tool and share it with your team the next time you gather to solve a challenge.
-You can download a free copy of the tool and a written guide here.
-We’d love to hear about your experience and the solutions you test – drop us a note at firstname.lastname@example.org.
+We’d love to hear about your experience and the solutions you test—drop us a note at firstname.lastname@example.org.